Cheapest Liability Car Insurance in Arizona (2026)

 Liability car insurance covers injuries and property damage you cause others in an accident, including passengers in your car.[1]
 Like most states, Arizona requires drivers to have minimum liability coverage, which ensures you can pay for medical bills and repair costs after an accident.

 Liability insurance is usually more affordable than full coverage.
-But liability insurance doesn’t cover your injuries or vehicle damage.
+But liability insurance doesn’t cover your injuries or vehicle damage, and can leave you exposed to financial loss following an at-fault accident.
 Drivers looking for the best car insurance in Arizona may want to purchase full-coverage insurance for better financial protection.

 Find Cheap Car Insurance in Arizona